Pakistani gunmen kill three in attack blamed on Islamist groups

-QUETTA, Pakistan Gunmen riding motorcycles on Monday opened fire outside a passport office in southwestern Pakistan, killing three people, including a police officer, in an attack police blamed on radical Islamist groups.
+QUETTA, Pakistan, July 6 Gunmen riding motorcycles on Monday opened fire outside a passport office in southwestern Pakistan, killing three people, including a police officer, in an attack police blamed on radical Islamist groups.

 Sectarian strife has been worsening in Pakistan, where Shi'ite Muslims make up about 20 percent of a population of 180 million.
 Sunni Muslim militants frequently attack Shi'ites, whom they see as infidels who deserve to die.